pandas-dev/pandas/doc/source/user_guide/io.rst

     Due to the limited support for timedelta's in the different database flavors, columns with type ``timedelta64`` will be written as integer values as nanoseconds to the database and a warning will be raised.
+The only exception to this is when using the ADBC PostgreSQL driver in which case a timedelta will be written to the database as an ``INTERVAL``

 .. note::